 - Magnets.
 Toddlers love magnets, so why not bring them on a trip?
 Find a mini cookie sheet and pop your magnets onto it to create a fun visual and tactile experience.
 E loves his alphabet magnets, but any set will work!
 Safety tip: Make sure the magnetic pieces are securely fastened, and DO NOT give magnets to kids who still put everything in their mouths!

-I hope these ideas help you get on the road with confidence and reach your destination with your sanity intact.
+I hope these car activities for toddlers help you get on the road with confidence and reach your destination with your sanity intact.
+If you need more inspiration, check out these 40 activities for a road trip with kids (most of them are screen-free, too).
 You may still feel like bringing the iPad for backup; I get it.
 But, keep these toddler car activities (and snacks) on hand and you’ll have fun and feel great about minimizing screen-time.
 Best of all, you’ll be making room for a lot of family bonding, which is what summer road trips are all about, right?!

 If you need further screen-ditching inspiration, read this: Screen-Free Activities: 5 Fun Things You Can Do at Home!.